raquel-amaral18/GroupT_Computation3/README.md

 2. **Double Road:**
    - **Player 1:** Use arrow keys for your right highway.
    - **Player 2:** Use 'WASD' keys for your left highway.
-   - Engage in a thrilling race where the goal is to outlast your opponent.
-In case one of the players crash, the other will be able to continue playing.
-The main goal will be to **survive longer** than the other player.
+   - The main goal will be to **survive longer** than the other player.
-   - Two separate highways present different obstacles and opportunities for each player.
+   - Each road presents different obstacles and opportunities for each player.
-   - Each player starts with 3 lives, and the one who survives the longest emerges victorious.
+   - In this mode powerUps offer additional abilities when 'good' or impose temporary conditions on the opponent when 'bad'.
+   - Each player can hold up to two power-ups at a time.
+However, the second power-up will remain stored until you decide to use it.
+To use stored power-ups press **'Shift'+ 'L'** if you are **Player 1** and **'Shift'+ 'R'** if you are **Player 2**.

   Invite a friend to play with you, and let the race begin!
 Will you be the ultimate champion of the roads?

 <!--POWER-UPS -->
 ## Power-Ups

-Enhance your racing experience with these exciting powerups!
-Collect them during the game to gain unique advantages.
+ Collect power-ups during the game to gain unique advantages.

 1. **Invincibility:**